 A Major Type A Annoyance: The Unanswerable Question

-Speaking for RMA of Connecticut, we do not want patients to simply be compliant.
+Speaking for Illume Fertility, we do not want patients to simply be compliant.
 We never want patients to feel the need to stop asking questions, stop asking for reassurance, or just be “good" patients.
 Hopefully, all fertility programs encourage open and transparent communication, so that there aren’t misunderstandings or unnecessary stress due to quieting questions and comments that should actually be asked.

 However, when it comes to infertility, not all questions have a clear answer.